yuanbei/Nars-Wiki/Reinforcement-Learning.md

 ### Conclusion

-RL domains can be well represented in NARS, and a lot of RL limitations are overcome by it.
+RL domains can be well represented in OpenNARS, and a lot of RL limitations are overcome by it.
 How it performs in such domains may become a practical interest in future.